stephengold/jme3-utilities/README.md

 #### Tuning

 At this point, the application should run successfully.
+(Look!
+A cloud!)
-However, for the best possible result, it needs some tuning.
+However, for the best result, it needs some tuning.

  1. To lower the edge of the cloud dome so that it's hidden by the terrain, add the following code: